iiPythonx/xpp/md/tutorials/1helloWorld.md

 ## Lesson

 Welcome to the first lesson of the tutorials!
-In this lesson, you will be learning how to write your first x2 project, how to define and use a variable, and how to print a value into the terminal.
+In this lesson, you will be learning how to write your first x++ project, how to define and use a variable, and how to print a value into the terminal.

-First, make sure you properly installed x2 to your device if you haven't done so already.
+First, make sure you properly installed x++ to your device if you haven't done so already.
 You can follow the guide in the [getting started](../../README.md#getting-started) section for additional help.

 Once you are done, open up the `main.xt` file.
 Inside, you should find something like this: